Google “PPC optimization,” and you’ll get a whopping 2,320,000 results. That’s quite a lot of information to go through.

 Here is where conversion tracking comes in.

 It allows you to see what users do on your website after they have clicked your ad.
-It also enables you to see if you’re getting a return on investment from your campaigns.
-Without it, you don’t know if your campaigns are bringing in a profit or are running a loss.
+It also enables you to know if you’re getting a return on investment from your campaigns.
+Without it, you don’t know if your campaigns bring in a profit or are running a loss.

 Before starting a PPC advertising campaign, make sure you install conversion tracking and set up your conversions.